This page contains a set of concepts and interesting findings I’ve discovered during my investigation about C++20 modules.

 For this reason, build systems should be able to generate BMIs for libraries built by other build systems.
 This is currently not the case, and requires adopting metadata formats that communicate enough information to achieve this.
 Currently under study by SG15.

 A key concept here is local preprocessor arguments: these are the arguments required to produce a BMI, but are not required to be consistent across other TUs.
-If our build system knew these, it can compute the command line to generate a BMI like this:
+If our build system knew these, it could compute the command line to generate a BMI like this:

 BMI command line = importer command line - importer local args + importee local args